Florinef Acetate Side Effects

 Applies to fludrocortisone: oral tablet

-Along with its needed effects, fludrocortisone (the active ingredient contained in Florinef Acetate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fludrocortisone (the active ingredient contained in Florinef Acetate).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fludrocortisone:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking fludrocortisone:Less common or rare

 - Abdominal pain